 The Citadel Teaching Commons

-The commons area, scheduled to open on September 12th, 2014 will serve as an open-format collaborative and work space.
-It is envisioned as a space where students will work during the day and that will be supported by TAs in the evenings.
-It will offer a huge wall of whiteboard that can support a few independent impromptu discussions, as well as a smaller whiteboard breakout area perfect for a small group.
-The bar-style seating around the outside will be great for individuals or pairs and will have continuous electrical outlets strips under the surface to support laptops and mobile devices.
-To enable a variety of larger group sizes, a variety of table size were selected.
-A quad outlet will be located on the floor under each.
+The commons area, which opened on September 12th, 2014 serves as an open-format collaborative and work space.
+It serves as a space where students can work during the day and hosts TA office hours in the evenings.
+It offers a huge wall of whiteboard that can support a few independent impromptu discussions, as well as a smaller whiteboard breakout area perfect for a small group.
+The bar-style seating around the outside is great for individuals or pairs and has continuous electrical outlets strips under the surface to support laptops and mobile devices.
+In order to support different types of groups, there are three different table sizes -- each with outlets direclty below on the floor.

-GHC 5201 and 5208, scheduled to open by mid-semester, will become 20-seat computer-enriched collaborative spaces.
+GHC 5208 and 5210 (nee 5201), Scheduled to open Thursday, December 18th, will become 20-seat computer-enriched collaborative spaces.
 The wall between the two spaces is being moved to adjust the configuration from 14+25 to 20+20.
 The table configuration supports individual work, as well as work in groups of 2, 3, 4, or 6.
 There is ample space for TAs and instructors to circulate, and full A/V system support.
 Although designed to favor student collaboration over instructor-focused activities, by aligning the tables along the same center-line, instructor-led presentations are still possible.
 Much as in the case in the typical conference room, participants will look to the side to see presentation, rather than straight-forward -- but no one will need to turn around.

 One of the more exciting aspects of the design of these two rooms is the use of the miSEAT collaboration desks.
 The desks, through the good works our friends at Citadel, are being custom manufactured to fit our space.
-Integrated NEC/intel NUC high-performance/small-footprint computers will be integrated -- providing the resource of resident computers, without the interference.
-The monitors are on fully articulating arms, to ensure they can be perfectly positioned for each person -- and each group.
+High-performance/small-footprint computers will be integrated -- providing the resource of resident computers, without the interference.
+The monitors will be on fully articulating arms, to ensure they can be perfectly positioned for each person -- and each group.
 Built in inductive chargers will work with simple dongles to allow the charging of mobile devices -- without distracting cables.
-Flat, capacitive touch keyboards and mouspads are built into the desks, providing the right technology to augment person-centered collaboration, while USB keyboards will be available for keyboard-intensive hacking.
-The upshot is a high-tech space that is perfect for people no matter how they want to collaborate -- without computers, with resident computers, or with their own laptops.
+Flat, capacitive touch keyboards and mouspads will be built into the desks, providing the right technology to augment person-centered collaboration, while USB keyboards will be available for keyboard-intensive hacking.
+The upshot is a high-tech space that will be perfect for people no matter how they want to collaborate -- without computers, with resident computers, or with their own laptops.

 Citadel High-Performance Cluster: GHC 5205

-To meet these needs, GHC 5201 will reopen in the last third of the semester with a somewhat familiar instructor-centered design.
+To meet these needs, GHC 5210 (nee 5201) will reopen for spring with a somewhat familiar instructor-centered design.
 But, those who use it will find that it feels more spacious and user-centered than ever before.
 In particular, there will be more shoulder and legroom and none of the dreaded "desk leg straddling" seats.
 And, those with a need to speed will find the large-profile computers hold the nVidia-donated high-performance graphics boards that have previously been scatted throughout out facilities.

 Citadel Student Machine Room